-Due to current government guidelines we are not currently providing face to face support or groups.
-We are still here, just doing things a little bit differently!
-We are providing all our support groups on ZOOM.
+Due to current government guidelines we currently provide limited face to face support and groups.
+We are still offering most support groups on ZOOM.
 Please see our contact page for more information on how to get in touch.

 We offer a number of different groups with different aims.
 All of our groups aim to reduce social isolation.
 Some are more relaxed and social whilst others are therapeutic.